LandStander27/zig-efi-lib/README.md

 ## Highlighted features
 * Never have to call EFI functions manually
 * Heap management
+* Optional panic handler that enables partial debugging (depending on how far along the OS setup is)
 * Graphics
 	* Text rendering
 	* 2D graphics (can make games)